-His book, No Friend but the Mountains: Writing From Manus Prison won the 2019 Victorian Premier’s Literary Awards’ Victorian Prize for Literature in addition to the non-fiction category.
-It has also won the Special Award at the NSW Premier’s Literary Awards, the Australian Book Industry Award for non-fiction Book of the Year, and the National Biography Prize.
-It has become an international bestseller and has been sold into nineteen countries.
+His book, No Friend But The Mountains: Writing From Manus Prison won the 2019 Victorian Prize for Literature in addition to the Nonfiction category.
+He has also won the Special Award at the NSW Premier’s Literary Awards, the Australian Book Industry Award for Nonfiction Book of the Year, and the National Biography Prize.